metio/terraform-provider-k8s/docs/data-sources/isindir_github_com_sops_secret_v1alpha3_manifest.md

 - `age` (Attributes List) Age configuration (see [below for nested schema](#nestedatt--sops--age))
 - `azure_kv` (Attributes List) Azure KMS configuration (see [below for nested schema](#nestedatt--sops--azure_kv))
-- `encrypted_regex` (String) Regex used to encrypt SopsSecret resourceThis opstion should be used with more care, as it can make resource unapplicable to the cluster.
+- `encrypted_regex` (String) Regex used to encrypt SopsSecret resource This opstion should be used with more care, as it can make resource unapplicable to the cluster.
 - `encrypted_suffix` (String) Suffix used to encrypt SopsSecret resource
 - `gcp_kms` (Attributes List) Gcp KMS configuration (see [below for nested schema](#nestedatt--sops--gcp_kms))
 - `hc_vault` (Attributes List) Hashicorp Vault KMS configurarion (see [below for nested schema](#nestedatt--sops--hc_vault))